-The subject lot measures approximately 6,200 SF and is occupied by three one-family dwellings in the R-3 zone.
-The applicant is proposing to subdivide the lot into two lots of 2,158 SF and 4,044 SF with respective widths of approximately 40' and 45.93'.
-The smaller lot will be occupied by one building and the larger lot will be occupied by two.
-New lots in the R-3 zone require a minimum lot size of 5,000 SF and a width of 50'.
-Pursuant to Unified Development Review (UDR), the applicant is requesting relief from the minimum lot size, lot width and rear setback requirements.
-In addition, relief from the maximum impervious surface coverage requirements-front yard, rear yard and total impervious surface coverage is requested in addition to relief for more than one principal building on a lot.
+The subject lot measures approximately 7,638 SF and is occupied by two three-family dwellings in the R-3 zone.
+The applicant is proposing to subdivide the lot into two lots of 3,817 SF and 3,820 SF with widths of approximately 38.2' New subdivisions in the R-3 zone require a minimum lot size of 5,000 SF and a width of 50'.
+Pursuant to Unified Development Review (UDR), the applicant is requesting relief from the following: